3riatarka/wfuzz/README.md

 ```
 The script tries to create the file if it doesn't exist.
 If it already exists, check if it is a readable/writable SQlite3 file.

-The output filters (hc, hl, hw and hh) works here too: those records which match the filter won't be written to the database.
+The output filters (hc, hl, hw and hh) work here too: those records which match the filter won't be written to the database.

 This option impacts slightly the performance of the original program.